-Healthbridge’s clinical solutions work together with myMPS Billing, giving you all the right tools to help you manage your practice’s scheduling, clinical records, billing & much more.
-There are two clinical options available: i) Healthbridge Clinical and ii) myMPS with Clinical Notes
+Healthbridge’s Electronic Clinical Notes / EMR / EHR software works together with Healthbridge Billing, giving you all the right tools to help you manage your practice’s scheduling, clinical records, billing & so much more.
+There are two clinical options available: i) Healthbridge Clinical (For General Practitioners & Consulting Specialists) & ii) myMPS with Clinical Notes (For Allied Healthcare Professionals)

-Healthbridge Clinical is an electronic medical record (EMR) designed for General Practitioners who want to benefit from digital patient files.
+Healthbridge Clinical is an electronic medical record (EMR) designed for General Practitioners & Consulting Specialists who want to benefit from electronic patient files.
 It is surprisingly quick & easy to use during consultation.
 Unlike more complex EMRs, we co-designed our system with a team of doctors, ensuring it works the way doctors want to work.

 To download brochure click here.

-*Healthbridge Clinical is best suited for General Practitioners.
+*Healthbridge Clinical is best suited for General Practitioners & Consulting Specialists.

 myMPS with Clinical Notes

-The simplest cloud-based Billing with Clinical Notes solution, designed specifically for Allied Healthcare Professionals.
+The simplest cloud-based Medical Billing with Clinical Notes software, designed specifically for Allied Healthcare Professionals.

 Clinical Notes in myMPS is designed for the Allied Professional who wants a simple way to digitise their clinical notes.
 Delivering care is easy in a single system that unifies the clinical & billing process.